Software Testing Methodologies - Learn the Methods & Tools

 What are Testing Methodologies?

 Testing methodologies are the strategies and approaches used to test a particular product to ensure it is fit for purpose.
-Testing methodologies usually involve testing that the product works in accordance with its specification, has no undesirable side effects when used in ways outside of its design parameters and worst case will fail-safely (e.g. a nuclear reactor will shut down on failure).
+Testing methodologies usually involve testing that the product works in accordance with its specification, has no undesirable side effects when used in ways outside of its design parameters, and will fail safely in the worst-case scenario.

 What are Software Testing Methodologies?

-Software testing methodologies are the different approaches and ways of ensuring that a software application in particular is fully tested.
-Software testing methodologies encompass everything from unit testing individual modules, integration testing an entire system to specialized forms of testing such as security and performance.
+Software testing methodologies are the different approaches and ways of ensuring that a software application is fully tested.
+They encompass everything from unit testing individual modules, integration testing an entire system, or specialized forms of testing such as security and performance.